cyberFund/golosio_recommendation_model/README.md

 port = 8080 # Use desired port
 ```

-It's highly recommended not to play with the parameters, but you can do it at your own risk in these files:
+It's highly recommended not to play with these parameters, but you can do it at your own risk in these files:
 ```python
 # sync/convert_comments.py
 ...